Port of Miami hotels with cruise shuttle

 Last Updated on December 19, 2025 – Posted by Stefan DP

-Miami hotel with cruise port shuttleAfter more than 50 cruises, with multiple departures from the Port of Miami cruise terminals, I’ve learned that hotels with cruise shuttle in Miami often work very differently from what travelers expect.
+Miami hotel with cruise port shuttleAfter more than 50 cruises with departures from the Port of Miami, I’ve learned one thing very clearly: most “cruise shuttles” in Miami don’t work the way travelers expect.

-Some hotels advertise a free cruise shuttle but only run it once early in the morning.
-Others charge per person, making a short Uber ride faster and cheaper.
+Some hotels advertise a free shuttle but run it only once early in the morning, while others charge per person or rely on third-party transfers, often making a short Uber ride faster and more reliable.

-I’ve personally sailed from Miami in peak season, low season, and hurricane season, and have stayed in hotels across Downtown, Brickell, Wynwood, and the airport area.
+I’ve personally sailed from Miami in peak season, low season, and even hurricane season, and stayed in hotels near the port, Downtown, Brickell, Wynwood, and the airport.

-Hotels in Miami Offering a Free Cruise Port Shuttle
+Hotels Where a Free Cruise Shuttle Actually Works

 1. Comfort Suites Miami Airport North ★★★